frasercrichton/website-lake-alice-psychiatric-hospital/content/about.md

 This website was developed as part of an ongoing project - [The Moral Drift](https://www.frasercrichton.com/the-moral-drift-1) - examining the history of state care in Aotearoa New Zealand.
 In its first phase, it was exhibited at [Toi Tauranga/Tauranga Art Gallery in October 2021](https://www.artgallery.org.nz/exhibitions/id/1751).

-The project was developed by a collective of investigative researchers, Fraser Crichton — a Te Whanganui-a-Tara-based researcher and documentary photographer, Malcolm Richards — a survivor of abuse in care at the former Lake Alice Child and Adolescent Unit and, briefly, Lachlan Kermode — a Research Fellow at the international human rights agency [Forensic Architecture](https://forensic-architecture.org/).
+The project was developed by a collective of investigative researchers, [Fraser Crichton](https://www.frasercrichton.com/) — a Te Whanganui-a-Tara-based researcher and documentary photographer, Malcolm Richards — a survivor of abuse in care at the former Lake Alice Child and Adolescent Unit and, briefly, Lachlan Kermode — a Research Fellow at the international human rights agency [Forensic Architecture](https://forensic-architecture.org/).

-In this online phase, [Fraser Crichton](https://www.frasercrichton.com/) has worked with Malcolm Richards to visualise testimony of Malcolm's experiences at Lake Alice and visualise the now demolished Te Wāhanga Tamaiti, Taitamariki o Lake Alice – The Lake Alice Child and Adolescent Unit site.
+In this online phase, Fraser Crichton has worked with Malcolm Richards to share testimony of Malcolm's experiences at Lake Alice and visualise the now demolished Te Wāhanga Tamaiti, Taitamariki o Lake Alice – The Lake Alice Child and Adolescent Unit site.

 ![Malclom Richards](https://d10yslqdemxz8r.cloudfront.net/lake-alice.space/images/fc-20211029-00028-FCC2910_FCC2910-R1-E001.jpg)
 *Malcolm Richards 2021*